andrewfhart/phonegap-start/README.md

-PhoneGap-Start
+Whereami? - A Phonegap experiment
 ---

-A starting point for PhoneGap apps.

-To get started: fork this repo, modify the config.xml to match your details, and get building!
+This is an experiment with the PhoneGap API and build.phonegap.com build process